tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

 | 1Gi Memory| $0.00549      | $4.01          |
 | 1Gi Storage| $0.00014     | $0.1           |

+- **High Availability (HA):** Enabling HA for your instances doubles the resources allocated for redundancy, effectively doubling the cost.
+HA ensures higher uptime and reliability, particularly beneficial for critical applications.

-**Note:** You can add as many users as you need to your organization without additional costs.
+- **Extensions and Apps** You can add as many users as you need to your organization without additional costs.

 ## Billing Cycle and Charges